Kudirat Ablet

-Kudirat Ablet (库迪热提·阿布来提; born 5 February 1997) is a Chinese footballer who plays for Chinese League One side Liaoning Tieren.
+Kudirat Ablet (库迪热提·阿布来提; born 5 February 1997) is a Chinese footballer who plays for Chinese Super League side Liaoning Tieren.

 Club career

 Kudirat Ablet would start his career playing for the Xinjiang youth team.
 The team would be incorporated into the Xinjiang Tianshan Leopard football club.
 In 2017, he represented Xinjiang Under-20 in the National Games of China.
 By the 2016 China League One campaign he would be promoted to the senior team.
 On 1 July 2016, he moved abroad to join Portuguese club Gondomar.
 He would make his debut in a league game on 20 September 2020 against S.C.
 Salgueiros in a 1-1 draw.

 On 26 February 2021, he returned to China when he signed with top tier club Dalian Pro.
 He make his first appearance for the team in the 2021 Chinese FA Cup against China U-20 on 13 October 2021 in a 2-1 victory.
 He would have to wait the following season for his first league appearance for the club on 4 November 2022 against Shanghai Port in a game that ended in a 2-1 defeat.

 On 20 January 2025, Kudirat Ablet joined China League One club Liaoning Tieren.
+He was part of the squad that were promoted to the 2026 Chinese Super League for the first time in the clubs history, being crowned the 2025 China League One champions in the process.